-- Dog Sees God drops anvils against homophobia, bullying and suicide; while the script sounds like Narm on paper, its performance is a Tear Jerker.
+- Dog Sees God drops anvils against homophobia, bullying and suicide; while the script sounds like Narm on paper, its performance is powerful.

 - South Pacific had a great moment in the song "You've Got to be Carefully Taught."
 Hate doesn't come naturally, it gets drummed into people in their youth.
 When some Southerners asked to cut that song, Rodgers and Hammerstein said "If you cut that song, you might as well cut the whole musical."

 - From Avenue Q:

 - Everyone's a little bit racist, so chill out and we'll all get along better.
 Charity feels good.